rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/412_basic-web-app.md

 1. On the left navigation bar, click **Development>Catalog**.
 2. Click **ADD NEW PACKAGE**.
-3. You should provide information about the package such as the name of the package, its version, whether its a singleton or bindable package and a short description.
+3. You should provide information about the package such as the name of the package, its version, whether it's a singleton or bindable package, and a short description.
    1. In the **Package Name** box, type in a name for the package like `simple-hello-world`
    2. In the **Package Version** box, type in the version of the package.
 By default, the version is set to *1.0.0*
    3. Ensure **Is a singleton package** is *not selected*.
    4. Make sure **Is a bindable package** is *selected*.
    5. Describe the package in a sentence or two like `Demo package for docker build recipe`.
 4. Click **NEXT**.
-5. In the **Component Name** box, enter a name for the component say `Flask_Application`.
+5. In the **Component Name** box, enter a name for the component, for example, `Flask_Application`.
    {{% notice info %}}
    The name of a component must consist of alphabets [A-Z, a-z], digits [0-9], hyphen - and an underscore _ character.
 It must not begin with a digit.
    {{% /notice %}}
 6. Select **Cloud** for **Component Runtime**.
 7. Ensure **Is ROS Component** is *not selected*.
 8. The value of **Replicas to run the component** is set to the default value of *1*
-9. In the **Executable Name** box, type in a name for the executable, say `flask_runner`.
+9. In the **Executable Name** box, type in a name for the executable, , for example, `flask_runner`.
 {{% notice info %}}
 The name of an executable must consist of alphabets [A-Z, a-z], digits [0-9], hyphen - and an underscore _ character.
 It must not begin with a digit.
 {{% /notice %}}